 You get a laughable open rate, no click-throughs and not even a single unsubscription (even that would have been nice!).

 So, what gives?

 Chances are, you’re experiencing poor deliverability – the cornerstone of every bad email marketing campaign.

-Without good deliverability, your campaigns may as well not be sent – it’s that simple.
+Without great deliverability, your campaigns may as well not be sent.
+It’s that simple.

 With that in mind, we’ve decided to go right back to basics and look at what we believe to be the seven most important things every marketer should do to ensure great email deliverability.

 They won’t cost you anything but time and you can make a start on all of them, today, in-house!

 1. The nuts and bolts of great deliverability

 The infrastructure from which your email marketing campaigns are sent and managed is crucial.
 Is the domain you rely on configured for sending email?
 Have you spoken to your supplier to ensure every box has been ticked when it comes to maintaining high levels of IP authority?

 Is the email content you’re sending out up to standard?
 Remember that email client spam filters are clever beasts and will spot dodgy, poorly-constructed content from a mile off.
 Keep it on topic, original and free from spammy words or too much imagery.
 Better content means great deliverability.